mtzguido/ramon/README.md

 measurement of the parallelism that was exhibited overall.
 It is simply computed as `(total CPU time) / (wall time)`.
 In this case, a factor of 25 for 32 processors shows decent parallelism, but perhaps less than what you would expect!
+This is Amdahl's law in play, see below for more.

 Also, every second, ramon will poll the group and print a line marked with `poll`.
 The poll will show the times consumed thus far, the current memory usage, and the current instantaneous load of the group, which makes it trivial to see when your build is actually being parallel.
-The `rootload` field shows the CPU usage of the root process of the group, in this case `make`, which does not do much work at all itself.
+Above we see a load of 31.28, which is close to maximum utilization for the 32-thread machine.
+The `rootload` field shows the CPU usage of the *root* process of the group, in this case `make`, which does not do much work at all itself.

 ## Plots